CrimsonDemon567/Pyrium/README.md

 - Math, variables, randomness
 - Visuals (particles, sounds, bossbars)

 📄 **Full opcode list:** `pyrium-core/runtime/ops.py`

-> The README documents only stable, high-level ops.
-> Experimental or unsafe ops are intentionally undocumented.
+> Only stable, high-level Ops are documented; experimental or unsafe Ops may not be fully implemented.

 ---

 ## Runtime Isolation

-Each Minecraft version runs in its own isolated runtime:
+Each Minecraft version has an isolated runtime:

 ```
 .pyrium/runtime/<mc-version>/